MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/how-to-apply-a-custom-ribbon-to-a-form-or-report.md

 > [!NOTE]
-> <P>The tabs displayed in the ribbon UI are additive.
-That is, unless you specifically hide the tabs or set the <EM>Start from Scratch</EM> attribute to <STRONG>True</STRONG>, the tabs displayed in a form's or report's ribbon user interface are in addition to the existing tabs.</P>
+> The tabs displayed in the ribbon UI are additive.
+That is, unless you specifically hide the tabs or set the *Start from Scratch* attribute to **True**, the tabs displayed in a form's or report's ribbon user interface are in addition to the existing tabs.

 > [!NOTE]
-> <P>For more information about the ribbon UI in other Office applications, see <A href="https://msdn.microsoft.com/library/ff862537(v=office.15)">Overview of the Office Fluent Ribbon</A>.</P>
+> For more information about the ribbon UI in other Office applications, see [Overview of the Office Fluent Ribbon](https://docs.microsoft.com/office/vba/Library-Reference/Concepts/overview-of-the-office-fluent-ribbon).